devtron-labs/devtron/docs/user-guide/telemetry.md

 `Dashboard`

 * Sample event json below for all types of events comes from different applications
-* Only properties has different for each event types. for example below is the sample event for heartbeat event.
+* Only properties are different for each event type. for example below is the sample event for heartbeat event.

 | Key | Description |
 | :--- | :--- |